 • Add a breathable pillowcase for more thermal comfort

-If the water pillow is not for you, know that there are many quality alternatives available.
+If the water pillow does not suit you, know that there are many quality alternatives.
 Find our selection on the pillow reviews page .

 FAQ: what you often ask